kpaede/Verovio-Music-Renderer/README.md

 - I disabled logging of the MIDI-file by //ing line 1472 in the midi.js of lz-midi: '//console.log('MidiFile 输入数据', data);''

+## Privacy & Network Activity

+This plugin respects your privacy:

+- **Network requests are on-demand only**: The plugin only makes network requests when you explicitly provide external URLs (e.g., `https://example.com/file.mei`) in code blocks.
+No background data transmission, automatic polling, or telemetry occurs.
+- **No tracking or analytics**: The plugin does not collect any usage data, telemetry, or user information.
+- **Local-first by default**: Music files stored in your Obsidian vault are processed locally without any network access.
+- **Transparent external requests**: When you reference an external URL in a code block, the plugin fetches that specific resource on-demand only when you render the code block.

 ## Additionally Used (With Many Thanks):
 - [Verovio](https://github.com/rism-digital/verovio) – please support [RISM](https://rism.digital/) and their amazing work